 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a moderate amount of meat.

 However, with 44% of the total calories in our example coming from fat versus just 22% from protein, some recipes may not be suitable for every animal.

-Wellness Petite Entrees Casserole is a meat-based wet dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.
+Wellness Petite Entrees Casserole is a grain-free wet dog food using a moderate amount of named meats as its dominant source of animal protein, thus receiving 3 stars.